 Our own perspective on and evaluation of COSIA is one that is responsible to the investment.
-Rather than viewing the initial NSF investment as simply an expenditure for COSIA services, we view the investment as an opportunity to build capital for the organizations involved in COSIA, and to create opportunities and fuel for future valuable work.
+Rather than viewing the initial NSF investment as just an expenditure for COSIA services, we view the investment as having been an opportunity to build capital for the organizations involved in COSIA, and to create opportunities and fuel for future valuable work.

-We see investment in COSIA playing out in the following way:
+We see the NSF investment in COSIA as having played out in the following way:

-1) National Science Foundation invests money in COSIA

-- 2) Money initially helps develop products and services (in the form of COS course and COSIA instructors' manual, partnership manual, partner meetings, and orientation workshops) - 3) Partnerships form around these products.
-(The course serves as the tool for meaningful work.
-A collective or partnerships forms an alliance or cadre of partners) - 4) Through the work of the partnership activity, the investment in turn develops capital - human, political, and economic (knowledge is produced about how to refine and adapt courses, how to work together in partnership, how to expand on partnership work, and how to serve as a localized node of expertise). - 5) The nascent COSIA network is an extraordinary structure with the potential to capitalize on and further leverage the capital developed through the COSIA products, services, and partnership activity.
+- 1) National Science Foundation invested money in COSIA - 2) The funding initially helped LHS develop products and services (in the form of the Communicating Ocean Sciences course and COSIA instructors' manual, partnership manual, partner meetings, and orientation workshops) - 3) LHS recruited partnerships to form and work with these products (the course served as a concrete focus for partnerships' meaningful work) - 4) Through the work of the partnership activity, the investment in turn developed capital-human, political, and economic (knowledge was produced about how to refine and adapt courses, how to work together in partnership, how to expand on partnership work, and how to serve as a localized node of expertise). - 5) Together, the COSIA are an extraordinary structure with the potential to further leverage the capacities developed through the COSIA products, services, and partnership activity.

-In other words, NSF has provided the funds for good people to do work that is valuable to organizations, improves capital, and ultimately fuels future work.
-There is no question that the investment made in the COSIA project to date has yielded important benefits, including direct tangible benefits to informal educators, scientists and students.
-These benefits also include the creation of what we call "working assets".
+In other words, NSF provided the funds for LHS to work with partners to do work that was valuable to the institutions, improved capital, and ultimately fueled future work.
+There is no question that the investment made in the COSIA project yielded important benefits, including direct tangible benefits to informal educators, scientists, students, and institutions.
+These benefits include the creation of what we call "working assets".
 Students reported having gained a deeper understanding of both formal and informal learning theory, as a result of their participation in COSIA.
-They also communicated the value of the connections and relationships they have cultivated through the COSIA experience, in terms of being able to communicate science to a wider variety of audiences.
-Our data also indicate that the cycle of the COSIA course (the planning, implementing, and reflection), as well as the collaboration itself, has been valuable to the educators and the students involved.
+They also communicated the value of the connections and relationships they cultivated through the COSIA experience, in terms of being able to communicate science to a wider variety of audiences.
+Our data also indicate that the cycle of the COSIA course (the planning, implementing, and reflection) as well as the collaboration itself was valuable to the educators and the students involved.